yg-ht/FIR/README.md

 ## Future features (To do list)

-To make this a minimum viable product for initial noisey recon the following must be in place:
+To make this a minimum viable product for Fast Initial (noisey) Recon the following must be in place:

 - DNS enumeration
-- SNMP common comunity string detection
 - pulling password policies
 - enum4linux esq stuff
 - smtp enum of users